jyannick/pyjak/README.md

 # pyjak
-static analysis of Java code to compute architecture metrics, in Python
+Static analysis of Java code to compute architecture metrics, in Python